 Malaga international airport is the gateway to Andalucia with over 12 million passengers passing through its terminals in 2012.
 Whilst there are also airports in Seville, Jerez de la Frontera, Granada, Gibraltar and Almería they account for less than 15% of international arrivals to the region.
 Malaga airport is the 4th busiest in Spain and is the first one to look at when booking flights.

-You can travel to Spain from other European countries on luxurious hotel trains which offer services from Paris, Milan and Zurich to Barcelona and from Paris to Madrid.
-Check the Rail Europe website for more details.
+You can travel to Spain from other European countries on high-speed trains from Paris, Milan and Zurich to Barcelona.
 Once in Spain the high speed AVE train links Barcelona with Madrid and Madrid with Córdoba, Malaga and Seville – with an extension from Seville to Cádiz under construction (completion not expected before 2015).
 Travelling on the AVE is a fabulous experience and is very popular with both locals and visitors.
 You get the best AVE rates by making advance bookings up to 62 days before your date of travel.
-You can now Book AVE Tickets Online at the Rail Europe Website.

 Although Andalucía can generally be said to have a typical Mediterranean coastal climate it is hardly surprising that, in a region of such geographical diversity, there are some significant differences in climate between various locations.
 Summers are invariably hot and dry, with temperatures often in the 30s or even higher inland.
 Winters tend to be mild with some rainfall though the unpredictability of recent years makes it difficult to describe what to expect at any particular time.